jonesor/BB852_Book/README.md

 ### Note:

-- New data sets (e.g. for the exam) should be added to the `PotentialCourseData` folder (OJ's personal dropbox).
+- New data sets (e.g. for the exam) should be added to the `DataSetLibrary` folder (OJ's personal dropbox).
 It will then be automatically transferred into the `CourseData` folder.
 - New simulated data should be created in the `SimulateData.R` script.